nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 `docker-compose up -d`

 Run `docker ps` and note down the container ID.
-Notice that it is running.
+Note that it is running.

 I can access this container web server by typing in: `137.220.37.65:4000`